thesupersaurabh/Github-Matrix/README.md

    - Configure your username and repository details

 3. **Generate Commits**
-   - Set your desired commit frequency
+   - Set your desired commit frequency (commits per minute)
    - Choose between creating real commits or exporting as an image
-   - Watch as your contribution graph transforms into art
+   - Watch the real-time progress as commits are generated in your browser
+   - For large patterns, you can safely leave the tab open - the process will continue

 ### Recommended Settings